tobias-weiss-ai-xr/opendesk-edu/README.md

 # Overview

-openDesk is a Kubernetes based, open-source and cloud-native digital workplace suite provided by the *Zentrum für Digitale Souveränität der Öffentlichen Verwaltung (ZenDiS) GmbH*.
+openDesk is a Kubernetes-based, open-source and cloud-native digital workplace suite provided by the *Zentrum für Digitale Souveränität der Öffentlichen Verwaltung (ZenDiS) GmbH*.

-For production use, [openDesk Enterprise Edition](./README-EE.md) is recommended.
+For production use, the [openDesk Enterprise Edition](./README-EE.md) is recommended.

 openDesk currently features the following functional main components: